-Turkey has raised tensions in the Eastern Aegean, following a similar announcement early last week, reacting strongly to Greece’s deployment of Patriot missile systems in Karpathos and the presence of F-16 fighter jets on Lemnos.
+Turkey has raised tensions in the eastern Aegean, following a similar announcement early last week, reacting strongly to Greece’s deployment of Patriot missile systems on the southeast Aegean island of Karpathos and the presence of F-16 fighter jets on Lemnos, in the northeast.

-The Turkish Ministry of Defense issued a statement expressing “serious concern,” describing the Greek military moves as a violation of international treaties governing the islands.
-According to Ankara, these actions breach agreements intended to keep certain islands demilitarized, specifically referencing the Treaty of Lausanne (1923) for Lemnos and the Paris Peace Treaties (1947) for Karpathos.
+Turkey’s defense ministry issued a statement expressing “serious concern,” describing the Greek military moves as a violation of international treaties governing the islands.
+According to Ankara, these actions breach internationals designating certain islands demilitarized, specifically referencing the Treaty of Lausanne (1923) for Lemnos and the Paris Peace Treaties (1947) for Karpathos, as part of the Dodecanese island complex.

 🔵Doğu Ege Adaları’nın gayri askeri statüsü ihlal ediliyor